How to see all of the top things to do in 5 days. Get The Most Out Of Your Luxury Vacation in Tuscany

 Time to drive some more and head to Montalcino for a Brunello wine tasting at Castiglion Del Bosco in Montepulciano, Val D’oraia next to the Rosewood hotel.
-You need to book wine tastings here.
+This was one of our favorite wineries and hotels and if you’re looking to do a luxury Tuscany itinerary you should consider going.
+You need to book wine tastings in advance.

 At a certain point of the drive, the road turned into a dirt track but Waze said we still had another 7+ miles to go!
 My husband was convinced we’d taken a wrong turn and that a Rosewood hotel would never be located so far down something you really couldn’t call a road or so remote.
 I had faith in Waze and where it looked like it was located in the bigger scheme of things so we kept going.
 It IS the right road, keep going, the reward it worth it!